 Our city starts to come to life

-- Stage 2 of the Sports Park completed in 2020 with the opening of the La Trobe Sports Stadium.
+- Stage 2 of the Sports Park completed with the opening of the La Trobe Sports Stadium

 - Healthscope to partner as hospital operator

 - Medibank health partnership established to deliver comprehensive and coordinated physical and digital health and wellbeing services

 - Northern Football Netball League (NFNL) calls La Trobe Sports Park home in a 20 year partnership.